Code-Institute-Submissions/self-isolation-watch/testing.md

 ![copy url functionality gives feedback](/testing/usability/home(11).png)

-* Link in footer works, however when testing i noticed i had forgotten to add `"_blank"` attribute. since added and link opens to new tab.
+* Link in footer works, however when testing I noticed I had forgotten to add `"_blank"` attribute.
+I have since added and the link now opens to a new tab.
 ![user lands on homepage](/testing/usability/home(12).png)